Yayanjay/backendapiserver/README.md

 # What is This?
 this is my first project of making resful API,
+*REST* or *RESTful API* design (Representational State Transfer) is designed to take advantage of existing protocols.
+While REST can be used over nearly any protocol, it usually takes advantage of HTTP when used for Web APIs

 # What is this project for?
 it used for adding products and category in the POS App web, (on my repo)